s-m-hashemi/llms4ol-2024-challenge/README.md

 The dataset folder contains training and validation dataset generated from the provided training data by the challenge, which is available [here](https://github.com/HamedBabaei/LLMs4OL-Challenge-ISWC2024/tree/main/TaskB-Taxonomy%20Discovery/SubTask%20B.1(FS)%20-%20GeoNames).
 The test dataset is also available in the same place.

+## Citation
+If you use this repository in your research, please cite our paper:
+The paper information will be added soon.